-As a point of emphasis, it is expected that the ecological functions in Segment A "the Urban Waterfront" and "Aquatic Urban" Eenvironment Shoreline Designations will improve due to restoration efforts proposed for over 4,000 linearl feet along the shoreline with re-development and shoreline restoration and enhancement.
-In concert with implementation of these restoration actions and additional restoration actions throughout the city, the regulatory provisions of the SMP would should serve to-improve the overall condition of shoreline resources in the city.
+As a point of emphasis, it is expected that the ecological functions in Segment A "the Urban Waterfront" and "Aquatic Urban" environments will improve due to restoration efforts proposed for over 4,000 linears feet along the shoreline with re-development and shoreline restoration and enhancement.
+In concert with implementation of these restoration actions and additional restoration actions throughout the city, the regulatory provisions of the SMP would serve to improve the overall condition of shoreline resources in the city.